 &lt;sup>17 Lessees who have concluded lease-rent renegotiations with HHFDC will not receive such letters.
-Conversely, lessees who have been nonresponsive to HHFDC regarding the lease-rent renegotiations will be given 30 days to respond to HHFDC, extending the trigger dates accordingly.
+Conversely, lessees who have been nonresponsive to HHFDC regarding the lease-rent renegotiations will not be offered extensions.

 &lt;sup>18 Paragraph 23 reads as follows.